michelif/HHbbgg_ETH/Limits/macros/README.md

 All that it's needed to create workspace and datacards for combine:<br />
 - makeWorkspaceHHbbgg.py<br />

 It creates the workspace and the datacard.
-It needs a json file with the definition of categories (or sub_categories) and creates both the .root and .txt file.
+It needs a json file with the definition of categories (or sub_categories) and creates both the .root and .txt file. <br />
 Example:<br />

 python makeWorkspaceHHbbgg.py -d jsons/HHbbgg_20170727_optimizedCuts_dijetMass_reOptMVACut_Mjj.json -n 3 --nbins 320 -s jsons/HHbbgg_20170727_settings_optimizedCuts_withDR_dijetMass.json -m 0 -o HHbbgg_20170727_optimizedCuts_dijetMass_reOptMVACut_Mjj_2.root <br />